redballoonsecurity/ofrak/docs/environment-setup.md

 5. Any/all others: `frontend`, `ofrak_tutorial`, `disassemblers/ofrak_angr`, `disassemblers/ofrak_binary_ninja`, `disassemblers/ofrak_capstone`, `disassemblers/ofrak_ghidra`

 You *can* skip the installation step for any of the packages above.
-Any subsequent OFRAK packages which require a non-installed package should be able to simply install it from `PyPI`.
+Any subsequent OFRAK packages which require a non-installed package should be able to simply install it from PyPI.
 However, this will result in a somewhat confusing environment where some of the OFRAK code in your local repo is actively used by your system, and the rest is not.

 Installing OFRAK from source code will not install all of OFRAK's non-Python dependencies (for same reason as when installing OFRAK from PyPI - not all of its dependencies are pip-installable).